Billions in damage across the South prompts focus on who’s to blame, and who will pay

 “It feels like it’s just one thing after another after another,” Austin Mayor Steve Adler (D) said Friday on NBC’s “Today” show.

-By 10 a.m. on Friday, at least 50 people armed with large plastic jugs, empty milk cartons and soda bottles were queued up for drinking water outside Meanwhile Brewery in South Austin, The scene was similar at a Natural Groceries store in north Austin, where people waited with mostly empty carts, holding pots, tea kettles and jugs to fill from the tap of a small sink labeled “kombucha rinse only!”
+By 10 a.m. on Friday, at least 50 people armed with large plastic jugs, empty milk cartons and soda bottles were queued up for drinking water outside Meanwhile Brewing in South Austin, The scene was similar at a Natural Grocers store in north Austin, where people waited with mostly empty carts, holding pots, tea kettles and jugs to fill from the tap of a small sink labeled “kombucha rinse only!”

 Brewery owner Will Jaquiss said that after its water was shut off Wednesday evening, the bar decided to give out all the potable water it had on hand, about 3,500 gallons.
 Staff shared 2,000 gallons on Thursday, including to four hospitals.
 The rest was swiftly doled out on Friday.